LimitBreaker/Birtual/README.md

 # Birtual
-Birtual is like a virtual machine but in a browser where it behaves similarly to an OS (Operating System) as well as it's UI (User Interface). .
+Birtual is like a virtual machine but in a browser where it behaves similarly to an OS (Operating System) such as creating new folder, file, play game applications and watch videos.